 b.
-Application of new and revised accounting standards
+Adoption of new and amended Accounting Standards

-None of the new standards and amendmends to standards that are mandatory for the first time for the financial year beginning 1 July 2017 affected any of the amounts recognised in the current period or any prior period and are not likely to affect future periods.
+None of the new standards and amendmends to standards that are mandatory for the first time for the financial year beginning 1 July 2018 affected any of the amounts recognised in the current period or any prior period and are not likely to affect future periods.